Dakkaron/SquareModBot/README.md

 }
 ```

-You need to put the name of the community as the key of the values in `COMMUNITY_CONFIGS`.
+You need to put the name of the community as the key of the values in the top level dict.
 In the current example, the community that is managed is called `"COMMUNITY NAME"`.
 One instance of SquareBotMod can moderate multiple communities, so you can add more communities to the dict if you want to.

 Next, each community has a list of triggers.
 Each trigger has a `triggerType` that determines what the trigger reacts to.
 The currently available `triggerType`s are: